MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Model Initialise
 ~~~~~~~~~~~~~~~~

-As noted above, the initialise stage may be broken into several
+As noted above, the `model initialise` stage may be broken into several
 separate procedures to allow for flexibility in application design.

 On completion of initialisation, the internal model data structures